 4) Help the customer decide today is the day to solve their gift, replacement, or desire for something new.

 Retail is different.
 It should be more human.

-And if you believe that but aren't sure how to train it, check out my online sales training program, SalesRX.com.
+And if you believe that but aren't sure how to train it, check out our latest features and benefits course launch.